EJSFF/NY/index.md

 ## New York is the third largest dairy-producing state, responsible for more than half of US milk production.

+## Climate change will continue to pose threats to dairies.

- In 2010, heat stress lowered the value of annual milk production for the average dairy by about $39,000, which equates to $1.2 billion in lost production for the entire dairy sector. https://www.ers.usda.gov/webdocs/publications/45279/49164_err175.pdf?v=4739 file:///Users/mustafasaifuddin/Downloads/ClimAID-Agriculture.pdf Climate Change and Dairy in New York and
+ In 2010, heat stress lowered the value of annual milk production for the average dairy by about $39,000, which equates to $1.2 billion in lost production for the entire dairy sector[^1].   file:///Users/mustafasaifuddin/Downloads/ClimAID-Agriculture.pdf
+ Climate Change and Dairy in New York and
 Wisconsin: Risk Perceptions, Vulnerability, and Adaptation among Farmers and Advisors